veertuinc/anka-docs/content/en/docs/Getting Started/partials/_first-vm.md

 Use the App Store to download a MacOS install package of your choosing.
 Here's a link to the MacOS Mojave install page - <a href="https://itunes.apple.com/us/app/macos-mojave/id1398502828?ls=1&mt=12" target="_blank"> https://itunes.apple.com/us/app/macos-mojave/id1398502828?ls=1&mt=12 </a>.

-After the download is complete the files will be at `/Applications/Install macOS Mojave.app` (different MacOS versions will be called differently).
+After the download is complete, the files will be inside `/Applications` and look something like `Install macOS Mojave.app`.

 ##### Using a script
-You can use the *"installinstallmacos.py"* script from this [Github repository](https://github.com/munki/macadmin-scripts) (requires python installed).
+You can use the *"installinstallmacos.py"* script from this [Github repository](https://github.com/munki/macadmin-scripts) (requires python).

 Download and run the script:
 ```shell